Judith Meuli: Early life and education

 Judith Meuli was born in 1938 to parents Isabel Meuli (née Dresel) and Earle Meuli in Chippewa Falls, Wisconsin.
 Her siblings are Yvonne Herbert (née Meuli), Allan R. Meuli, Dr. Earle Maile and Gerald R. Meuli.
 In 1963, she earned a Bachelor of Science degree from the University of Minnesota.
-For the next 10 years, she was a research scientist there, and then the University of California, Los Angeles, where she studied renal physiology.
+For the next 10 years, she was a research scientist there, and then at the University of California, Los Angeles, where she studied renal physiology.
 Although she taught surgical techniques and research methods at the university, Meuli was discouraged from entering medical school by her peers due to her sex as well as her age.

-Work in Women's Empowerment
+Work in women's empowerment

-Work in National Organization for Women
+Work with National Organization for Women

 Meuli joined the National Organization for Women (NOW) in 1967.
 She helped to found the Los Angeles chapter of NOW, and served as secretary from 1968–1970.
 She was the co-editor of NOW Acts (NOW's national newsletter) from 1970 to 1973, co-editor of the National NOW Times (the national newspaper) from 1977 to 1985, and editor of Financing the Revolution in 1973.
 Meuli was a member of NOW's national board of directors from 1971 to 1977 and the chair of the National Membership Committee from 1971 to 1974, on the National Nominating Committee in 1974, and co-ordinator of the Hollywood chapter of NOW in 1976.
 She was president of Los Angeles NOW from 1998 to 2000.
 She also co-edited the National NOW publication Do it NOW with her partner Toni Carabillo, as well as creating a line of feminist jewelry to raise money for NOW and the Equal Rights Amendment campaign.